 For most folks, onsighting a Niad would be epic.
 The Nose, while relatively straightforward, has a million quirky moves that flow much smoother the second, third, or fourth time.
 It’s 28 pitches, so a few extra minutes per pitch, learning the lay of the land, could quickly add hours to an onsight attempt.
 I’d say you have to breeze up Astroman in 6 hours or so, and knock off the Regular NW Face on Half Dome in 8 – 9 hours, to even consider going for an onsight Niad.
 Burly, but onsight is the purest style, for sure.

 Once you’ve climbed the Nose once, you may find that you begin fantasizing about ascending those endless perfect cracks unfettered with haul lines, haul bags, extra gear, etc. To be free on the Nose!
 Just cruising pitches with a good friend, following quickly with a light pack, maybe even simul-climbing the 5.5 climbing on and off of Sickle Ledge.
 FreeBird!
-To consider going for a Niad you will want to climb some ‘warm-up’ routes, like:
+To consider going for a Niad you will want to climb some ‘warm-up’ routes, like (these are onsight times):

 South Face of Washington Column in 8-10 hours